Authored by the expert who managed and guided the team behind the Dominican Republic Property Pack

 Renovating older properties in the Dominican Republic is a smart move because labor costs are lower than in many neighboring countries.

-Sources: Cost Comparison Studies, Rental Yields and Market Conditions, Branded Private Residences
+Sources: Cost Comparison Studies, Branded Private Residences

 Beachfront homes in the Dominican Republic are incredibly popular among tourists these days.